-We didn’t even think about videoing our viewing with our phone or brining a magnet (magnets shouldn’t stick to marine grade stainless steal.
-If they do, the steal is inferior and won’t preform as well).
+We didn’t even think about videoing our viewing with our phone or bringing a magnet (magnets shouldn’t stick to marine-grade stainless steel.
+If they do, the steel is inferior and won’t perform as well).

-Anyway, Simon and I were like two giddy children – we just looked through the boat imagining being anchored off a sandy beach lined palm trees while sipping our gin and tonic.
+Anyway, Simon and I were like two giddy children – we just looked through the boat imagining being anchored off a sandy beach, lined with palm trees while sipping our gin and tonic.

 Here are my take-away’s (that you can take away or leave)

 - Don’t assume you can’t afford a particular boat.
 Prices can be negotiated down substantially.
 I actually have a friend that acquired a boat for free.